Home About Us Contact Us Helplines Newsletters Resources Conference Information

 - couple who attended a farm couple retreat

 The Wisconsin Office of Rural Health and Wisconsin Primary Health Care Association designed and initiated the SSoH project.
-The project has been supported by grants from the U.S. Department of Health and Human Services Office of Rural Health Policy, Bureau of Primary Health Care, state and federal appropriations and private contributions.
-AgriWellness, Inc., a nonprofit organization, provides administrative services.
+The project was supported by grants from the U.S. Department of Health and Human Services Office of Rural Health Policy, Bureau of Primary Health Care, state and federal appropriations and private contributions.
+AgriWellness, Inc., a nonprofit organization, provided administrative services.

-• SSoH crisis telephone hotlines responded to more than 34,000 callers
+• SSoH crisis telephone hotlines responded to more than 75,000 calls

-• SSoH provided agricultural behavioral health community education to more than 10,000 persons
+• SSoH provided agricultural behavioral health community education to more than 13,000 persons.

-• SSoH vouchers and other forms of assistance were provided to over 7,500 farm families/residents which enabled them to access behavioral health care services they would otherwise not have been able to afford.
+• SSoH vouchers and other forms of assistance were made available to over 15,000 farm families/residents which enabled them to access behavioral health care services they would otherwise not have been able to afford.

-• SSoH partners trained more than 3,400 professionals in agricultural behavioral health to deliver these services.
+• SSoH partners trained more than 4,400 professionals to deliver agricultural behavioral health services.

 • SSoH reached more three million people with public awareness and marketing activities.